lucianpls/mod_mrf/README.md

 ***Dynamic On***
  - Optional, flags the local files as dynamic, disabling any caching or file handle reuse.
 To be used when the MRF files are changed at run-time, avoiding stale or even broken content.
-MRF in-place modification do not require this flag because the old content is still available.
+MRF in-place modification do not require this flag because the old content is still available

+***CannedIndex On***
+ - Optional, flags the index file as a canned format index, see mrf_apps/can.cpp.
+This is a dense format index that can be much smaller.
+Should be used only when needed, and not recommended when Dynamic is also on

 ***Redirect path start_offset size***
   *Deprecated*, use the DataFile directive and start path with ://